hannutt/FlaskApi/README.md

 If desired, the user can also enter the path of the db file in the html input field.
 This function also uses predictive text input implemented with jQuery auto-completion and Python Os.Walk & next functions.
 The Python functions search all the main folders on the C drive, and jQuery's autocomplete recognizes the search terms entered by the user and provides folders that match the search terms.

+EXPORT SQLITE TABLE TO CSV FILE

+The program can export SQLITE database table data to a csv file.
+The opened database and database table are passed to the python function, after which the function uses the Pandas library's read_sql and to_csv methods to read the table data and transfer it to the csv file.

 BACKUP SQLITE DATABASE